YoofKhaneja/Post-WW2-Life-Expectancy/README.md

 # Post-WW2-Life-Expectancy
-Studying global trends in life expectancy and GDP post-WW2.
+Studying global trends in life expectancy and GDP post-WW2. \
+Done in collaboration with another student at university.